The Whanganui River

 The Bridge to Nowhere Jet Boat Tour is one of the most exciting ways to experience the river.
 You get the thrills of a jet boat and the peace of the river.
 The trip is 4-5 hours long, departing from Pipiriki daily.

 Jet up the river into the middle reaches of the Whanganui River National Park.

 Get a glimpse of natural, untampered New Zealand scenery where pristine native bush cloaks the banks.
 Reaching your destination of Mangapurua Landing, there is then a 40 minute walk to The Bridge to Nowhere with some share-worthy photo opportunities of the river.
 Your tour guide not only provides you with lots of history and fun facts about the area but also supplies tea and biscuits.

 Kayak Along the River

-Kayaking Wanganui River gives you some unique views that you simply can't see from your car.
-Explore the river at your own pace, whetehr that involves following the stream in a relaxed state or pushing against the tide at a resistance workout.
+Kayaking the Whanganui River gives you some unique views that you simply can't see from your car.
+Explore the river at your own pace, whether that involves following the stream in a relaxed state or pushing against the tide in a resistance workout.

-To book a trip to the Bridge to Nowhere, hire a kayak or save yourself a slot on the next Waimaria Paddle Steamer trip, contact our reception.
-Our friendly receptionists will organise this for you and give you brochures to plan other exciting day trips in Wanganui.
+To book a trip to the Bridge to Nowhere, hire a kayak or save yourself a slot on the next Waimarie Paddle Steamer trip, contact our reception.
+Our friendly receptionists will organise this for you and give you brochures to plan other exciting day trips in Whanganui.

 Book your stay on the Whanganui riverbank today!